 Definitive Guide to Student Debt Letters

-Student debt letters provide personalized student loan summaries that are an overview of what students have borrowed and what they're expected to pay back once they're no longer in school.
+Student debt letters provide personalized student loan summaries that are an overview of what students have borrowed and what they’re expected to pay back once they’re no longer in school.
 Sent by schools to their students, it can also include financial aid and college cost information.
-While they’ve been given many names—Student Loan Notification Letter, Student Loan Disclosure, Loan Debt Disclosure, Loan Summary—the term student debt letter is easy to say and comprehend.
-These letters not only help schools retain the students they've worked so hard to enroll, they help empower students to achieve better outcomes including strategic degree choices, maximizing credits, and reducing borrowing.
+While they’ve been given many names — Student Loan Notification Letter, Student Loan Disclosure, Loan Debt Disclosure, Loan Summary — the term student debt letter is easy to say and comprehend.
+These “letters” typically come in the form of emails to help schools retain the students they’ve worked so hard to enroll.
+They also empower students to achieve better outcomes including strategic degree choices, maximizing credits, and reducing borrowing.
 Many states have mandated use of an annual student debt letter.

-New to debt letters?
+New to student debt letters?
 Download Student Debt Letter Best Practices.

 It depends.
-Currently there are 14 states with debt letter legislation: California, Florida, Illinois, Indiana, Louisiana, Maryland, Nebraska, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.
+There are 14 states with debt letter legislation: California, Florida, Illinois, Indiana, Louisiana, Maryland, Nebraska, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.
 Each state has different parameters as to when they became or will become effective, which schools must comply, and how.

 To get up to speed, download Who Must Comply.

-- A quick guide to explain where the debt letter data comes from.
+- Quick guide to explain where the debt letter data come from.

 - A sample debt letter.